This page is designed to answer the following questions:

 The HASAWA sets out an employer’s duty to ensure that the workplace is safe (as far as is practicably reasonable) and employees’ responsibilities to themselves and others with regard to health, safety and well-being.

 This is detailed further in several additional regulations (COSHH, RIDDOR etc.), the most important of which are discussed here.

 The Health & Social Care Act 2008 (Regulated Activities) 2014

-CQC regulations are the statutory framework through which health and care services are provided and must be adhered to.
+CQC regulations are the statutory framework through which health and care services are provided and all service providers must adhere to them.
 The regulations (in brief) are:

 - Regulation 4: Requirements where the service provider is an individual or partnership

 - Regulation 5: Fit and proper persons: directors

 - Regulation 6: Requirement where the service provider is a body other than a partnership